ros-infrastructure/ros2-cookbooks/cookbooks/ros2_windows/README.md

 > restart-computer
 ```

-After the computer restarts, in the cmd shell (not powershell) run the following:
+After the computer restarts, in the cmd shell (not powershell) clone this repo:

-This will open a GUI to input your github credentials
 ```
 > git clone https://github.com/ros-infrastructure/ros2-cookbooks
 ```